 Toyota had filed a trademark application for the name Crown Kluger.
 Later, patent images of the Kluger with the Crown badge on the grille hit the Chinese portals in February.
 While it was assumed there would be one Toyota Crown SUV, the successor to the Crown sedan, Toyota’s product team is planning more cars with the reputed badge.

 The Toyota Kluger is sold in China with its original name, Toyota Highlander, by the GAC-Toyota joint venture company.
 Global automakers sell cars with different names, and sometimes differently styled, via more than one JV company in China.
 So, the Toyota Crown Kluger is FAW-Toyota’s version of the Highlander.

 It emerged late last year that a Toyota Crown SUV would replace the Toyota Crown sedan, the longest-selling Toyota model name, in 2022, in Japan.
-The hybrid SUV will likely slot above the Harrier as a luxurious utility vehicle in the monocoque category.
-Unlike the Toyota Crown Kluger, it could be sold in several markets but whether the U.S. will be ‘Crowned’ remains the big question.
+The new hybrid SUV (unrelated to the Kluger or current Toyota SUVs) will likely slot above the Harrier as a luxurious Toyota utility vehicle in the monocoque category.
+Unlike the Crown Kluger, it could be sold in global markets but whether the U.S. will be ‘Crowned’ remains the big question!

 Featured Image Source: Toyota